Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/00-variables-and-io.md

 **[Textbook for this section:](https://colab.research.google.com/drive/1kfE-bujlwiJoDxTWIXa8u1GPGDJAnjvS?usp=sharing) **

-In this lesson we will have a quick refresher on variables and go into an explanation of IO.
+In this lesson we will have a quick refresher on variables, and then go into an explanation of IO.

 ## Vocabulary and Syntax